 “In that spirit they publicized the school that Justice Barrett’s children attend; a man with a gun, pepper spray, knife and zip ties went to a Justice’s home to assassinate him.
 Actually, his stated goal was to murder three Justices.
 You don’t need to be Einstein’s cousin to figure it out; they aren’t getting their way so they want to change the rules.
 Now some Democrats want Congress to override the Supreme Court and apply rules to its Justices.
 The Constitutional separation of powers meansthat no branch of the Federal government can dictate how another should govern itself.
 The Framers insulated the Federal judiciary from political control to ensure that the Justices would decide cases impartially without fear of the kind of retaliation that fills the pages of some left-of-Lenin Democrats playbook.”

 Kennedy went on to suggest that Sen. Whitehouse’s proposal was unnecessary and unconstitutional; that Justices already have a code of conduct, are subject to strict financial disclosure rules with Federal law requiring recusal in certain circumstances.
-He duly noted a double standard exists regarding gifts and timely reporting with current and past Justices as ignored by the Democrats.
+He duly noted a exists regarding gifts and timely reporting with current and past Justices as by the Democrats.

 In conclusion, Kennedy said ‘The danger is not that rogue Justices are operating without ethics; it’s that Democrats aren’t winning every fight and they find that reality intolerable.
 I’ve been disappointed in some Court decisions; but my Democratic colleagues should fill out a ‘hurt feelings’ report and move on.”

 There appears to be no level of humiliation or shame that Senate Democrats will acknowledge as they vote en bloc in a deliberate, conscious effort to annihilate a Constitutional judicial process in place since 1787.